 I had a spare chain and gear flywheel but not the flywheel unscrewing tool, the repair shop people replaced the transmission ( flywheel and chain ); and handed me a spare tool all on a nominal charge.
 I was offered lunch which I had to decline because this repair had cost me precious time.
 The repair shop owner also gifted me a nice diary and some fancy stuff.
 India is full of nice people !
 I took off in the afternoon and doubled my speed but had to make small stops to fine tune the gear system.

 Again, it was some tough uphills and an inquisitive gentleman on a moped caught up with me as I was huffing and puffing up the slopes.
 He guided me to an outhouse maintained by a local dhaba.
 The funny thing is that the outhouse was guarded by about half a dozen Pomeranian mutts.
 They were smallish but acted aggressive by feigning a charge.
 It was enough to scare any local who tried to venture near the outhouse !
-The nights were cold and I managed to sleep a bit, taking off early the next morning.
+The nights were cold and I managed to sleep a bit, taking off early the next morning, the 23rd Dec 2017.

 The outhouse where I stayed for the night.